jamiehoward430/mycroft-mymqtt/README.md

 - Rename it `mv mycroft-mymqtt MyMQTT`

 # Setup mycroft.ini
-Add the following to your config file and adjust to your needs. currently tls is not supported, coming soon!
+Add the following lines to your config file and adjust to your needs. currently tls is not supported, coming soon!
 `[MyMQTTSkill]`

 `protocol = "mqtt"`

 `mqtt-host = "test.mosquitto.org"`

 `mqtt-port = "1883"`

 `mqtt-auth = "yes"`

 `mqtt-user = "youruser"`

 `mqtt-pass = "yourpass"`

 Thas it, now start mycroft and start turning your light on and off.